Magnetic sail: Plasma magnetoshell (PMS)

-A 2012 study by Kirtley and Slough investigated the plasma magnet technology for use in the ionosphere of a planet as a braking mechanism in an approach dubbed plasma magnetoshell.
+A 2011 paper by Slough and others and a 2012 NIAC report by Kirtley investigated use of the plasma magnet technology with 1/r2 magnetic field falloff rate for use in the ionosphere of a planet as a braking mechanism in an approach dubbed Plasma magnetoshell (PMS).
 The magnetoshell creates drag by ionizing neutral atoms in a planet's ionosphere then magnetically deflecting them.
 A tether attaching the plasma magnet coils to the spacecraft transfers momentum such that orbital insertion occurs.
 Analytical models, laboratory demonstrations and mission profiles to Neptune and Mars were described.

-In 2017 Kelly described using a single-coil magnet with 1/r3 magnetic field falloff rate and more experimental results.
+In 2017, Kelly described using a single-coil magnet with 1/r3 magnetic field falloff rate and more experimental results.
 In 2019 Kelly and Little published simulation results for magnetoshell performance scaling.
 A magnet with radius $R_c$=1 m was tethered to a spacecraft with batteries for 1,000 seconds of operation (longer than aerocapture designs).
 The simulations assumed a magnet mass $M_c$=1,000 kg and total magnetoshell system mass of 1,623 kg, suitable for a Cassini–Huygens or Juno size orbiter.
 The planet's mass and atmosphere atomic composition and density determine a threshold velocity where magnetoshell operation is feasible.
 Saturn and Neptune have a hydrogen atmosphere and a threshold velocity of approximately 22 km/s.
 In a Neptune mission a $\Delta v$=6 km is required for a 5,000 kg spacecraft and must average 50 kN for the maneuver duration.
 The model overestimates performance for N2 (Earth, Titan) and CO2 (Venus, Mars) atmospheres since multiple ion species are created and more complex interactions occur.
 Furthermore, the relatively lower mass of Venus and Mars reduces the threshold velocity below that of feasible magnetoshell operation.
 The paper states that aerocapture technologies are mature enough for these mission profiles.

-In 2021 Kelly and Little published further details for use of drag-modulated plasma aerocapture (DMPA) that when compared to Adaptable Deployable Entry and Placement Technology (ADEPT) for drag-modulated aerocapture (DMA) to Neptune that could deliver 70% higher orbiter mass and experience 30% lower stagnation heating.
+In 2021, Kelly and Little published further details for use of drag-modulated plasma aerocapture (DMPA) that when compared to Adaptable Deployable Entry and Placement Technology (ADEPT) for drag-modulated aerocapture (DMA) to Neptune that could deliver 70% higher orbiter mass and experience 30% lower stagnation heating.